-Artistic contibutions will listed here as we receive them.
+Artistic contibutions will listed here very soon.

 To learn more about the upcoming Dear2050 exhibition, or to watch virtual tours or speeches of the 2020 edition “Dear 2050: Humans respond to climate change”, check our dear2050.org site.

-Dear 2050: Oceans on the Rise
+Dear2050: Oceans on the Rise

 As we work towards this new exciting Dear2050 exhibition, we particularly appreciate any amount of support by like-hearted minds, whether through a donation to Climanosco or a donation specifically for Dear2050.